leftCoast/RPN_Calculator/README.md

 ***This is a really old version.
 The actual calculating part should be fine, but the UI stuff is really out of date.
 I would be surprised if it compiled at all on the newer IDEs.
-There are updated version(s) of this if you really want to try building one.
+There are updated version(s) of this, if you really want to try building it.
 Drop me a note and I can help set you up with one.***

 This is the code for creating the Left Coast RPN calculator.
 If you’re reading this, I’d assume you have built or are building one of these.